Gil Elvgren pinup artist

 Gusting winds and playful plants grab at her lovely long legs.
 She is intruded upon as she takes a bath.
 Her skirts get caught in elevator doors, hung up on taps, and entangled with dog leashes.
 The elements conspire in divesting her.

-Middle figure at the Brown & Bigelow Convention in Minesaota, 1947
+Elvgren is the middle figure at the 1947 Brown & Bigelow Convention in Minesaota.